HazyResearch/EmptyHeaded/README.md

 # Installing from Source

-One all the dependencies above are met one can simply run `setup.sh.` This script sets up environment variables, adds EmptyHeaded to your LD_LIBRARY_PATH, compiles the storage engine, and compiles query compiler.
+One all the dependencies above are met one can simply run `source setup.sh.` This script sets up environment variables, adds EmptyHeaded to your LD_LIBRARY_PATH, compiles the storage engine, and compiles query compiler.
 After executing this script you are ready to run your try your first EmptyHeaded query.

 # Running Queries

 We demonstrate using EmptyHeaded in a example iPython notebooks.
-Please execute `iPython notebook` in the EMPTYHEADED_HOME directory and view one of our sample iPython notebooks in the `examples` directory.
+Please execute `iPython notebook` in the `EMPTYHEADED_HOME` directory and view one of our sample iPython notebooks in the `examples` directory.
+We are in the process of adding full support to our language but right now can only guarantee that the examples we provide run correctly right now.